loyjoy/academy/tracking_integration/google_tag_manager/google_tag_manager.md

-# Integrate data from your LoyJoy chat into Google Tag Manager
+# Integrate data from your LoyJoy chat into Google Tag Manager and Google Analytics

 With a LoyJoy chat on your site you can connect with your customers in a great way.
 You can watch how your customers use the chat in the LoyJoy analytics backend.